Court: ‘Hotel Rwanda’ hero wasn’t kidnapped, faces trial

 Rusesabagina disappeared in August during a visit to Dubai and was paraded in handcuffs days later in Rwanda.

-An attorney for Rusesabagina argued last week that his client should be freed because had been kidnapped in a process that violated the law.
-A pastor told the court on Friday that he worked with the Rwanda Investigation Bureau to trick Rusesabagina onto a private plane.
+An attorney for Rusesabagina argued last week that his client should be freed because he had been kidnapped in a process that violated the law.
+A pastor told the court on Friday that he worked with the Rwanda Investigation Bureau to trick Rusesabagina onto a private plane that he believed was going to neighboring Burundi.
 The pastor, Constantin Niyomwungere, alleged that Rusesabagina had acknowledged that rebels backed by his opposition platform had killed Rwandans.

 “Myself, the pilot and cabin crew knew we were coming to (the Rwandan capital) Kigali.
 The only person who didn’t know where we were headed was Paul,” Niyomwungere said.